More Than a Walk in the Park: Senior Living Active Aging and Wellness

 Combine unique pictures and creative copy to tell scintillating stories about your community’s wellness programs.
 Use online and offline channels to generate awareness with that content.
-Due to the immense amount of competition, your community will need to sell its wellness programs to surpass its resident acquisition goals, and creative content will help your community stand out when your prospective resident or ACI is ready to pick up the phone or fill out a form.
+Due to the immense amount of competition in senior living, your community will need to sell its wellness programs to surpass resident acquisition goals.
+Creative content will help your community stand out when your prospective resident or ACI is ready to pick up the phone or fill out a form.

-Tactic #2: Use Social Media to create conversations, drive conversions for wellness programs
+Tactic #2: Use Social Media to Create Conversations and Drive Conversions for Wellness Programs

-Perhaps no other channel is primed to facilitate conversations around senior living wellness programs like social media.
+Perhaps no other platform is primed to facilitate conversations around senior living wellness programs like social media.

 What better way to generate buzz than by providing a real picture/video of a wellness class to an interested resident or ACI?
 Social media can do just that by directly communicating with users.
 Use sound best practices on each social media channel your community is active on to ensure its complying and communicating with the right resident and ACI, and the style that respective audience prefers on each channel.